Forney Creek Trail - Catawba Springs Preserve Segment

 Description

-Please note: Due to a heavy rains and a downed tree, an area of this trail has suffered significant erosion.
+Please note: Due to a heavy rains, an area of this trail has suffered significant erosion.
 The trail is still passable but use caution when navigating the area.

 The Forney Creek Trail - Catawba Springs Preserve Segment is a natural surface trail running north-south for 1.3 miles along Forney Creek in eastern Lincoln County.
 It connects directly to the Kathryn G. Clark segment for a total of 2.4 miles.
 The wooded environment is part of the 135-acre Catawba Springs Preserve, which is protected by Catawba Lands Conservancy and the North Carolina Clean Water Management Trust Fund.
 Difficulty level is easy to moderate with beautiful views of Forney Creek and two impoundments once used by the Catawba Springs Hunt Club.